 Lea Tufford is Assistant Professor in the School of Social Work.
 She received her PhD from the Factor-Inwentash Faculty of Social Work in 2012.
 She obtained her Master’s in Counselling Psychology from Liberty University.
 Lea has a Bachelor of Education from the University of Windsor, a Master of Arts in French literature from McMaster University, and a Bachelor of Arts in English and French literature also from McMaster University.

 Lea was the 2011 recipient of the Society of Social Work Research (SSWR) Doctoral Fellows Award.
-Her dissertation research focused on the mandatory reporting of child maltreatment within social work and will be featured in her upcoming book, Child Abuse and Neglect in Canada: A Guide for Mandatory Reporters published by Oxford University Press.
+Her dissertation research focused on the mandatory reporting of child maltreatment within social work and is featured in her book, Child Abuse and Neglect in Canada: A Guide for Mandatory Reporters (2019) published by Oxford University Press.
 Lea has direct practice experience as a psychotherapist with individuals, couples, families, and groups in community mental health, Employee Assistance Programs, and private practice.

 My research trajectory centres on three areas: child abuse and neglect, mindfulness, and simulation in social work education.
 Mandatory reporting of child abuse and neglect has been an interest since I became a clinician and was the subject of my doctoral dissertation.
 Mindfulness research builds upon my own mindfulness practice and understanding how mindfulness and affect regulation impact social work students and clinicians.
 My interest in simulation began during my doctorate when I participated in the Objective Structured Clinical Examination (OSCE) as a rater with MSW students.
 Given the many pedagogical benefits of simulation in health and allied health occupations my research includes using the OSCE with BSW students.

 RESEARCH GRANTS AWARDED – PEER REVIEWED EXTERNAL AGENCIES